-Ratchet -3/8" Socket -7/16" for 3/8" ratchet Nut Driver -7/16" with 6" shaft
+Ratchet -3/8''Socket -7/16'' for 3/8'' ratchet Nut Driver -7/16'' with 6'' shaft

-2 Disconnect the three-phase AC input power.
+2. Disconnect the three-phase AC input power.

-- 3 Check voltage across capacitor C1 (P2 to N2) with a DC voltmeter.
-The capacitor discharge resistor (R1) should have reduced this voltage to 10 volts or below before work starts on the case - 4.
-Disconnect the ribbon cable connector DPL. - Remove the nine (9) nuts and washers from the power connectors: L1, L2 and L3 across the top of the module P1, P3 and N1 to the left of the module. - CP, N2 and CN to the right of the module. - 6.
+- 3. Check voltage across capacitor C1 (P2 to N2) with a DC voltmeter.
+The capacitor discharge resistor (R1) should have reduced this voltage to 10 volts or below before work proceeds. - 4.
+Disconnect the ribbon cable connector DPL. - 5.
+Remove the nine (9) nuts and washers from the power connectors: L1, L2 and L3 across the top of the module.
+P1, P3 and N1 to the left of the module.
+CP, N2 and CN to the right of the module. - 6.
 Carefully pull module out of the rack using the red plastic insulation cover in front of the module (See Fig. 10). - 7.
-See Press-Pak SCR Replacement converter module or stud mounted SCR Replacement Converter Module (See page 43 and page 47). - 8.
+See Press-Pak SCR Replacement converter module or stud mounted SCR Replacement Converter Module. - 8.
 To install the repaired or spare converter module, lift the module onto the top rack.
 Slide the assembly into the rack using the red plastic insulation cover on front of the module.